Quantum geometry of bosonic Bogoliubov quasiparticles

-\emph{Symplectic anomalous velocity.}--- As a final result, we now show that, like in the number-conserving case~\cite{Xiao2010,Sundaram1999,Chang1995,Zhang2006}, a Bogoliubov lattice system acquires an anomalous velocity transverse to an applied homogeneous $\Fv$ proportional to the symplectic Berry curvature.
+\emph{Symplectic anomalous velocity.}--- We show that, like in the number-conserving case~\cite{Xiao2010,Sundaram1999,Chang1995,Zhang2006}, a Bogoliubov lattice system acquires an anomalous transverse velocity proportional to the symplectic Berry curvature and transverse to an applied homogeneous force $\Fv$.
 Consider a quasiparticle prepared in the Bogoliubov-Bloch mode $\vect{w}^n(\qv_0)$.
-In response to the force, the quasimomentum is translated according to $\qv (t)=\qv_0+\Fv t$, inducing an effective modulation of the dynamical matrix $D[\qv (t)]$.
-In first-order adiabatic perturbation theory with respect to $\dot{\qv }=\Fv$, the time evolved state is given by~\cite{Note3}
+In response to the force, the quasimomentum becomes $\qv (t)=\qv_0+\Fv t$, inducing a modulation of the dynamical matrix $D[\qv (t)]$.
+In first-order adiabatic perturbation theory with respect to $\Fv$, the time evolved state is given by~\cite{Note5}